usnistgov/sesame/doc/tutorial/analysis.rst

 	sesame.save_sim(sys, results, "my_sim")

-The saved output file is named "my_sim.gzip" extension.
+The saved output file is named "my_sim.gzip".
 Note that the gzip extension indicates the data is compressed, and the data structures are stored using python's ``pickle`` module.

 The data can also be saved in a Matlab-readable format (.mat file), by adding ``fmt='mat'`` as an additional input argument::